Tajam/ripple-diary/README.md

 - [Jquery](https://jquery.com/) for front-end effects

 ### Latest Update News
 Added font-awesome support.
 You can now send icon to Ripple's Diary by typing the icon name in between two ":" symbols!
-However, this feature need improvement as is causes string length calculation become inaccurate.
+However, this feature need improvement as it causes string length calculation become inaccurate.